 Patients will experience no reduction in the high quality of care provided by Liverpool Hospital.
 Disruptions will be minimised and those affected will be informed of any planned changes.

 Will there be enough staff for the increase in services?

 The redevelopment will be supported by a workforce plan to train, recruit and retain staff to meet the future growth of Liverpool Hospital.

 Will construction impact car parking?

 While every effort will be made to maintain existing parking for patients and visitors, as work progresses, there may be changes to vehicle access and car parking on campus and in surrounding streets.
 Disruptions will be minimised and those affected informed of any planned changes.
 Please allow extra time to find parking, and for your safety, follow traffic signage and directions.

 Will there be enough parking for the precinct?

 There will be additional parking as part of the Liverpool Hospital redevelopment, with dedicated parking areas for staff and visitors, more drop off and pick up points and improved flow of vehicles through the precinct.

 When will construction begin?

-Early works commenced in early 2020, with main works due to commence in 2021.
+Early works on the Liverpool Hospital redevelopment (Liverpool Health and Academic Precinct) commenced in early 2020, with main works due to commence in 2021.